ItsAdi22/Restaurant-management-system/README.md

 # ---------------------------------------------------------------

 ## I would appreciate any contribution to this project.
 Just Fork this repository and try to fix the above issues.
-## Once you are done, create a pull request
+## Once you are done, submit a pull request

 # ---------------------------------------------------------------